 As explained in note 3 the Group monitors all financial assets that are subject to impairment requirements to assess whether there has been a significant increase in credit risk since initial recognition.
-If there has been a significant increase in credit risk since based on lifetime rather than 12-month ECL.
+If there has been a significant increase in credit risk the Group will measure the loss allowance based on lifetime rather than 12-month ECL.